 And context is exactly what cybercriminal reconnaissance is built to collect.

 An enterprise may have strong security inside its own walls, while having limited reach into the communication hygiene, identity controls, or message authenticity of external parties.
-Attackers look for those gaps.
-They may impersonate a partner, compromise a smaller vendor, or insert themselves into a workflow that appears legitimate because it sits within a trusted relationship.
+Attackers look for those gaps and impersonate a partner, compromise a smaller vendor, or insert themselves into a workflow that appears legitimate because it sits within a trusted relationship and it is not just a vendor risk issue, it is a trust pathway issue and once attackers understand the pathway, they will use it.

 A reactive model asks, “How do we catch the malicious email?”